Tanmay0Bhosale/CG-DOTNET/README.md

 What i will do next: Methods and Strings All Programs

 Issues Faced: git command (Remove the local repository completely from your system.) and delete (git rm -rf .)
+# 19 December Friday,2025

+What I have done: Completed Methods All levels

+What I will do next: Complete Strings and snake and ladder problem

+Issues faced: While solving the methods level 3  hard questions were there